EU Licensed4.8/5

 • Restless legs syndrome

-• Chronic pain conditions, including fibromyalgia
+• Chronic pain conditions, like fibromyalgia

 • Menopausal hot flushes (when HRT is not suitable)